IkarosKappler/rpg-dialogue-js/resources/20230721_floatsim_storyline.md

       > Hey, do we know each other?
         :: Yannick told me you could help me with some technical issues on my ship.
           > Yannick surely told you.
 He tells everyone, so why don't you just go to Gormsson Habitat and look for the repairs you need?
 They are usually well eqipped and reasonably cheap.
             :: I am very sorry to say I can't.
-I was on my way to Lagertha Base when my battery died.
+I was on my way to Lagertha Base and then my battery died.
 Can you please help me?
               > !!!
             :: Gormsson is currently out of reach for me.
               > Well, then.
 Why don't you ask Lying Pete for help?
 He didn't not help me in all situations – not.